staticf0x/gql-prompt/README.md

 - `.queries` to list all queries
 - `.mutations` to list all mutations
 - Any type/query/mutation name to display its fields, args, returns values
+- `_` to print the return type of a method you previously displayed